High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

 \paragraph{Solvation energy of a Zika virus} Finally, we present a more challenging problem that studies the solvation energy of the Zika virus (PDB code 6CO8), whose structure \cite{sevvana2018refinement} is shown in Figure \ref{fig:6CO8_assembly}.
-We downloaded the molecular structure from the Protein Data Bank (PDB), parameterized it with the \texttt{amber} force field, and generated a mesh on the solvent-excluded surface using \texttt{Nanoshaper}.
-The prepared structure contains about 1.6 million atoms and our mesh has around 10 million boundary elements, corresponding to between 1 and 2 triangles per square Angstrom.
+We parameterized the molecular structure with the \texttt{amber} \cite{caseAmberBiomolecularSimulation2005} force field, and generated a mesh on the SES using \texttt{Nanoshaper}.
+(Mesh generation took less than 5 min.)
+The prepared structure contains about 1.6 million atoms and our mesh has around 10 million boundary elements and a total surface area of $3.14\times 10^6 {\si{\angstrom}}^{2}$, corresponding to an element density of $\qty{3.16}{\angstrom}^{-2}$.
 In this experiment, 3 quadrature points were used for regular Galerkin integrals over disjoint elements.
 The \fmm expansion order was set to 4 obtain 4 digits of accuracy in mat-vecs and the tolerance of \gmres was $10^{-4}$.

 Table \ref{tab:6CO8_result} summarizes the results and performance.
 Again, we confirmed that the derivative formulation yields a well-conditioned system, which converged in 18 iterations and took less than 1.5 hours to solve.
 By contrast, the direct formulation took almost twice as long to converge.